simo955/trading_daemon/README.md

 ![bubble](/img/gmeBubble.png)

 Get notified at the right moment! <br />
-Every x=`POLLING_SECONDS` seconds the deamon will query for the price of the wanted stock.
+Every x=`POLLING_SECONDS` seconds the daemon will query for the price of the wanted stock.
 If that price is different from the avg of the past *n* prices it means that the stock is currenty on a roller coaster.
 It is wise to know it!
 ## Usage
-1- `/start` to start the deamon <br />
+1- `/start` to start the daemon <br />
-2- `/start_deamon <SYMBOL> <POLLING_SECONDS>` starts the background activity of the bot.
+2- `/start_daemon <SYMBOL> <POLLING_SECONDS>` starts the background activity of the bot.
  - `SYMBOL` is the symbol of the wanted stock (example GME for Game Stop).
 Check it out [here](https://stockanalysis.com/stocks/) for more.
  - `POLLING_SECONDS` is the number of seconds between each query for the new price.
 This number must be above 60 because 1 minute is the minimum amout of time between each query.
  - If no parameter is passed then the default parameters will be used (GME 60). <br />
 Example of usage: <br />
  ```
-/start_deamon GME 60 // The bot will query for Game Stop stock price every minute
+/start_daemon GME 60 // The bot will query for Game Stop stock price every minute
  ```
 ## Features